zslt/PromotionEngine/README.md

 # About

-This is a .NET 5.0 promotion enginge library.
+This is a .NET 5.0 promotion engine library.

 # Usage